Shared Medical Appointment (SMA)

 Please note: These recommendations are intended as general guidance only and do not constitute operational, billing compliance, or legal advice.
 Always review your SMA plans with qualified billing compliance and legal colleagues before proceeding.

-For SMA research studies and additional free SMA implementation resources, go to the Resources page
+For SMA research studies and additional free SMA implementation resources, go to the Resources page.

-Shared Medical Appointments: Structure
+Shared Medical Appointment: Structure

-There Are Two Halves to an SMA
+There Are Two Halves To An SMA

 Every SMA follows the same fundamental structure: two halves that work together to deliver both group-based and individualized care.
-Session length will vary with patient volume — typically 60 minutes for 5–10 patients, up to 120 minutes for larger groups.
+Session length will vary with patient volume — typically 60 minutes for 5–10 patients and up to 120 minutes for larger groups.
 Here are the two critical components of an SMA session:

 1. Group Education and Shared Experience